adi-g15/worldLineSim/README.md

 # World Line Simulator

-As of now, it simulates a simple 3D multiverse
+As of now, it `can` be said that it simulates a simple 3D multiverse

-Wait... if you are thinking it's some big rendering project, sorry but it's not but it's interesting, think of the very basic idea as this ->
+And... it currently doesn't have 3D rendering, since that wasn't of importance earlier, the theoretical implementation was the goal, but it's interesting, think of the very basic idea as this ->

-_Think about a world, in which 4 snakes keep moving automatically to get food_
+_Think about a world, in which 4 snakes keep moving automatically to get food, any \`time*\` the universe has some state; You go back in time, change anything, that then changes the state then, and hence the present and the future_

-Now the project offers much more, since you can now have as many entities as memory allows, and can CREATE your own entities too.
+ie. Time Travel following the WorldLine theory, stated in the Anime `Steins Gate` It has a 3D auto expanding space, like a simple form of our universe Now the project offers much more, since you can now have as many entities as memory allows, and can CREATE your own entities too.

 This project generalises the idea to entities and actions, in different worlds and worldlines, all independently on different threads, as well theoretically different verses too, other than this ->
-_And... you can go to a particular time in **past**, and change the position of one of the entities...
-Baammm, a new world line is created in which *this event* happened, and the older world had *this event* had not taken place... so there is a high chance, current state(lengths of the snakes, positions of entities, etc. combined) of the world will be different than what had been in the previous world line_

 It also features a constantly growing matrix (the world_plot), using another project [GraphMat3D](https://github.com/adi-g15/graphMat) that was actually a part of this one itself